lraveri/grafana-demo/README.md

-# Grafana Demo - Mastering Observability with Open Source Tools
+# Grafana Loki Demo - Mastering Observability with Open Source Tools

 This repository contains the demo for the talk **"Mastering Observability with Open Source Tools"** by [Luca Raveri](https://lucaraveri.com).